Home Learn Aditya Birla Loan Against Mutual Funds: Features, Benefits, Interest Rate

 1. Can I take a loan against my Aditya Birla mutual funds?

 Yes.
-You can easily transfer your Aditya Birla funds to smallcase and instantly discover your maximum loan eligibility.
+You can easily transfer your Aditya Birla funds to smallcase and instantly discover your maximum mutual funds loan eligibility.
 You can apply for a loan directly through the smallcase app.
 Plus, you can also leverage your other mutual fund holdings for loans at smallcase.

 2. What is the loan amount that can be availed against Aditya Birla mutual funds on smallcase?